Angular vs React 2026: Complete Framework Guide

 Server-Side Rendering: Hydration Strategies

 Angular defers hydration on triggers; React eliminates it entirely for Server Components.
-Both approaches solve the same problem (making server-rendered HTML interactive) through different architectures.

 Angular: Incremental Hydration